guillermo-carrasco/guillermo-carrasco.github.com/_posts/2017-10-03-lets-talk-about-remote.md

 Join standups if you do them, make your team stream talks you are interested in, join meetings, discussions, etc.

-Here a capture of my team on a standup using [appear.in][appear], while I was working from Barcelona, Sofia was working from Östersund, and the rest of the team in the Stockholm office.
+Here a capture of my team on a standup using [appear.in](https;//appear.in) while I was working from Barcelona, Sofia was working from Östersund, and the rest of the team in the Stockholm office.
 You can tell it's a Friday, huh?
 Happy faces, empty desks... :smile:

 ![Remote standup](/images/lets-talk-remote/remote.png)

 3. **Be remote ready, always**: Be always ready to _welcome_ remote workers into